This Continuous Learning has already taken place.

 Along with Richard A. Brown and Helen Rumsey Jones, wife of Frank Pierce Jones, Tommy co-founded the Alexander Technique Association of New England (ATA) in 1982 and the Frank Pierce Jones Archives and the F. Matthias Alexander Archives, initially housed in the Wessell Library at Tufts University.
 He was ATA’s director for six years.
 He is author of Touching Presence (with Rachel Prabhakar) and co-author of Scientific and Humanistic Contributions of Frank Pierce Jones.
 He has contributed numerous papers on the Alexander Technique, Tai Chi, and theater to Alexander and theater journals, periodicals, martial arts journals and newsletters.
-Tommy is currently writing another book on the Alexander Technique Evolution of a Teacher: an Awakened Life and a revised edition of Touching Presence, translated recently in Japanese, with French and Korean translations in-progress.
+Tommy is currently writing another book, ‘An Awakened Life: Evolution of an Alexander Teacher and a revised edition of Touching Presence, translated recently in Japanese and French, with Korean and Spanish translations in-progress.

 No newcomer to the Alexander Congresses, Tommy presented papers on his teacher, Dr Frank Pierce Jones at both the first and second International Congresses at Stoney Brook, NY and in Brighton, England and was one of the Second Generation teachers invited to give master classes at the Third International Congress in Engelberg, Switzerland, and has consistently given Continuous Learning classes at the Congresses since their inception.
 In 2016, along with Debi Adams and Bob Lada, he co-founded ‘In the Company of Support’ an annual Summer Retreat for advanced study in the Alexander work for teachers, trainees and the invited public.
 Each summer teachers and guest presenters from the Alexander community and in the Arts , Humanities and Science worldwide are invited to teach and participate.

 Email: email@example.com Website: www.easeofbeing.com Summer Retreat: www.easeofbeingretreat.com

 See also: Tommy Thompson – Presenter Detail Page

 9-11h (9-11am) & 15-17h (3-5pm) (Session 1)

-AT Principles & Procedures||Performance/Music/Acting/Voice||Everyday Activities||Sports||Practical Teaching Skills||AT Games||Communication/Verbal Skills
+AT Principles and Procedures||Performance/Music/Acting/Voice||Everyday Activities||Sports||Practical Teaching Skills||AT Games||Communication/Verbal Skills